hash-walker/blog/content/en/posts/iac/index.md

+---
+title: "Hands-On IaC with Terraforms"
+date: 2025-12-30T14:21:30+05:00
+draft: false
+---

 # Hands-On Infrastructure Deployment with Terraform: A Practice Guide

----

 Infrastructure as Code (IaC) has revolutionized how we provision and manage cloud resources.
 Instead of clicking through consoles, we can define our entire infrastructure in human-readable configuration files.
 In this practice project, we’ll walk through a hands-on guide to deploy a secure, scalable web application architecture on AWS using **Terraform**.